VirgilSecurity/virgil-crypto-c/docs/c_module.md

 The c_module item can have these attributes:

 of_class:
     Defines class name that a component belongs to.
-This attributes is used
-    for inner components name resolution.
+This attributes is used for inner components name resolution.
 The of_class attribute is optional.

 scope:
     Defines component visibility within scope.
-This attribute can be inherited.
+This attribute must not be inherited.
 The scope attribute is optional.
 Its default value is "public".
 It can take one of the following values:

 Value: Meaning:
 public: Component is visible for outside world.